mrfiskare/cypress-cucumber-bdd/README.md

 `npx cypress run -e TAGS='@regression' --headed`

 Additionally, it is possible to run scenarios with a given tag, but exclude some of the scenarios with a specific tag.
+Also, we can use the @ignore tag to exclude a scenario from the test execution.

 For example:
 `npx cypress run -e TAGS='@regression and not @smoke' --headed`